 Sorry, Dave, ADHD is real, and (not acknowledging it) can hurt you.
 Hi.
 I’m Richard.
 I’m a Ruby Core Contributor.
 I also code in Rust, and enjoy giving talks and writing books about How to (Contribute to) Open Source.
 I was diagnosed with ADHD in my late 30’s.
-I would give you a more precise timeline, but time perception isn’t my thing.
-What does it mean that I was “diagnosed?”
-Am I simply a speed junkie (yes, I am prescribed and take a low dose of Lisdexamfetamine, AKA Vyvanse)?
+What does it mean that I was “diagnosed” with ADHD?
+Am I simply a speed junkie?
 What even is ADHD, and why is there so much misinformation and misunderstanding about it?
+Keep reading to find out.

-Even with the book in hand and anecdotes like “Never close cabinet doors when they’re looking for something” resonating with both my wife and me, I still deeply questioned my self-diagnosis.”
+Even with the book in hand and anecdotes resonating with both my wife and me, I still deeply questioned my self-diagnosis.
 My therapist at the time still didn’t want to “label” me.
 I oscillated between “everyone has these problems” and “this matches my lived experience too well to be a coincidence.”
 It turns out that self-doubt and doubting whether or not you’ve got ADHD is really common.
 So when I see posts by people who want to be leaders in the community musing out loud that maybe ADHD isn’t really a thing and that it’s all in our heads, it’s pretty hurtful.
 Not because he’s wrong to have those thoughts or question norms but because everyone who has ADHD already HAS THOSE THOUGHTS.
 It’s a deeply unhelpful take, and there’s an already misunderstood world of ADHD, even within the medical community.

 At this point, I was not on meds, but I started bringing up the things from the book more and more.
 I didn’t actually know how to get meds to try them, but I was medication-curious.
 I found an online ADHD provider, and I felt a mixture of relief and doubt when they said, “Yes, sounds like you have ADHD,” and gave me a prescription.
 Was I telling them what they wanted to hear because I had hyperfocused on the topic and knew all the symptoms inside and out?
 Or did I actually have ADHD?
 For the longest time, that was my biggest battle.
 Answering the question, “Do I actually have ADHD?
 Or is this all in my head?”
 I eventually found an available in-person psychiatrist.
 They are REALLY hard to find.
 I blankly asked them, “Is this real, or did I make it up,” and through many sessions, they affirmed that I had ADHD.
 But I still didn’t believe it.